 Hazardous chemicals can cause harm when they enter the body in sufficient amounts via inhalation, ingestion, injection or skin absorption.
 Harmful effects can also occur by eye or skin contact alone.
 The nature of the hazardous chemical and the routes by which it enters or contacts the body determine the type of controls that are needed.
 The Occupational Safety and Health Administration (OSHA) and other organizations have set occupational exposure limits on airborne chemical exposure.
 Keeping exposures below these limits is generally believed to protect employees and students.
 Permissible Exposure Limits (PELs) set by OSHA are contained in Appendix II-A. Threshold Limit Values (TLVs) established by the American Conference of Governmental Industrial Hygienists (ACGIH) are contained in Appendix II-B. For many laboratory chemicals, exposure limits have not been established.
-In addition, little is known about the effects of combined exposures.
-Therefore, all laboratory workers should take steps to minimize chemical exposure via all routes of entry.
+In addition, little is known about the effects of combined exposure via all routes of entry.